swiss-art-research-net/docs.swissartresearch/docs/et/artwork.md

 ## Introduction

 The artwork reference data model provides a list of standard fields that are typically present in the general description of an artwork in a cultural heritage data system.
-Artwork is taken here in the sense of a movable, physical work of some sort such as would be typically inventoried by a museum.
-Specific documentation of elements of an artwork depend highly upon the kind of artwork it is.
-This reference model does not intend to cover such specificities but to remain at a general level description, providing a consolidated, high level reference data model of most commonly reused descriptors for an artwork and to provide for these in turn a set of standard semantic mappings to the CIDOC CRM.
+The artwork is taken here in the sense of a movable, physical work of some sort such as would be typically inventoried by a museum.
+Specific documentation of elements of an artwork depends highly upon the kind of artwork it is.
+This reference model does not intend to cover such specificities but to remain at a general level description, providing a consolidated, high-level reference data model of most commonly reused descriptors for an artwork and to provide for these, in turn, a set of standard semantic mappings to the CIDOC CRM.
 Moreover, each field is marked with regards to its potential functionality with regards to instance matching between overlapping datasets.
 This reference data model aims to serve a number of functions including:

 1. to support the creation of semantic data entry forms that will create ‘born semantic’ data streams